ThanetPi/FARM-BIOMOL/README.md

 We are happy to initiate and collaborate on a research project with scientists who share our objective of fighting AMR bacterial infection.
 However, we are also open to exciting Pharmaceutical Sciences, Biology, Biotechnology, or chemistry research topics.
 Therefore, don't hesitate to contact us for further discussion on any potential exciting research collaboration project.

 ### Acknowledgment
-This chemical library received partial funding from Gustav Adolf and Erika Dornhecker-Stiftung from the Department of Chemistry and Pharmacy, FAU, for an initial chemical expansion.
+This chemical library received partial funding from Gustav Adolf and Erika Dornhecker-Stiftung (Dr. rer. nat.
+Thanet Pitakbut as a recipient) from the Department of Chemistry and Pharmacy, FAU, for an initial chemical expansion.
+Dr. rer. nat.
+Jennifer Munkert contributes a portion of steroidal and cardenolide natural products from her chemical collection to the library.

 ### Inquiry
 Dr. rer. nat.
 Thanet Pitakbut is the primary person responsible for the chemical library, and Dr. rer. nat.
 Jennifer Munkert is a shared response person.
-For further information, please get in touch with us via email, as shown below.
+For further information, please contact us via email, as shown below.

 Dr. rer. nat.
 Thanet Pitakbut: thanet.pitakbut@fau.de